Dhivya-DD17/DLNet/README.md

 # When Smaller Wins: Dual-Stage Distillation and Pareto-Guided Compression of Liquid Neural Networks for Edge Battery Prognostics

-This repo is the official implementation of the paper "When Smaller Wins: Dual-Stage Distillation and Pareto-Guided Compression of Liquid Neural Networks for Edge Battery Prognostics", International Conference on Pattern Recognition, ICPR 2026.
-DOI: 10.48550/ARXIV.2601.06227
+This repo is the official implementation of the paper [When Smaller Wins: Dual-Stage Distillation and Pareto-Guided Compression of Liquid Neural Networks for Edge Battery Prognostics.
+Pattern Recognition.
+ICPR 2026.
+Lecture Notes in Computer Science, vol 16820.
+Springer, Cham.](https://doi.org/10.1007/978-3-032-31441-3_28)

 Contributors: Dhivya Dharshini Kannan; Wei Li; Wei Zhang; Jianbiao Wang; Zhi Wei Seh; Man-Fai Ng